setms/book/docs/requirements/digest.md

   Some people use this term to refer to what we here label functional requirements.
 - **User requirements** describe goals or tasks the users must be able to perform with the product to realize the business requirements.
-  Most systems support multiple user classes, as well as other stakeholders, like legal officers and developers.
-  Direct users operate the system, while indirect users receive outputs from the system without touching it.
-  Make sure all stakeholders have a voice.
 - **Functional requirements** specify the behaviors the system must exhibit under specific conditions.
   They describe what the developers must implement to enable the user requirements.
 - **Non-functional requirements** or **quality attributes** describe the product's characteristics in various